75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 When it’s too hot to sit through another minute at the playground, or you need things to do on a rainy day, try one of these indoor kids activities to keep them busy for cheap:

 - Make a care package for grandparents or other relatives.
 Create drawings, write poems or jokes, make crafts, or take photos of the kids to send to their grandparents.
-They’ll love receiving them, and your family will have fun making them.
+They’ll love receiving them, and your entire family will have fun making them.

 - Write letters.
 Have your kids practice their handwriting and spelling by writing a letter to an aunt, grandparent, or find a penpal.